 Investigating plants and seeds is a perfect spring activity.
-Buying special equipment to start and grow seeds kept me from doing such projects for a long time.
-With a few simple materials (most of which you probably already have) your class can create their very own classroom greenhouse.
+With a few simple materials your class can create their very own classroom greenhouse.
 As an added bonus, this greenhouse keeps spills inside and the classroom a little cleaner!

 The greenhouse is quite simply made from a clear storage container with a clear lid.
 It serves the same purpose as a true greenhouse but on a much smaller scale.
 The light can pass through the plastic and the warmth gets trapped inside the container.
 The container also helps to keep soil spills to a minimum.
 Once the project is over, any spilled soil or water can be rinsed out and the container can be used again to store classroom materials.